opentok/opentok-web-samples/Electron-Basic-Video-Chat/README.md

 OpenTok.js Electron Basic Sample
 =======================

-This sample application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream.
+This sample application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream in a basic Electron application.

 ## Quick started
 1. Get values for your OpenTok API key, session ID, and token.
 You can obtain these values from your TokBox account.
 Make sure that the token isn't expired.